Sigma Pi Phi: History

 The fraternity does not have collegiate chapters and is designed to be a professional fraternity for African American men at mid-career or older.
 Sigma Pi Phi quickly established chapters (referred to as "member boulés" (Note: The word boulé, derived from ancient Greek βουλή, originally referred to a council of nobles advising a king.
 It is also used by the African-American sorority Alpha Kappa Alpha.)) in Chicago, Illinois and then Baltimore, Maryland.

 Founded as an organization for professionals, Sigma Pi Phi never established collegiate chapters and eliminated undergraduate membership during its infant stages.
 However, Sigma Pi Phi has historically had a congenial relationship with intercollegiate Black Greek-letter organizations, as many members of Sigma Pi Phi are members of both.

 Lawrence Otis Graham reported on the organization and his membership in it in the 1999 book Our Kind of People: Inside America's Black Upper Class.

 Sigma Pi Phi has over 5,000 members and 139 chapters throughout the United States, the United Kingdom, and The Bahamas.
 Its national headquarters is in Atlanta, Georgia.

 The fraternity is known as "the Boulé," which means, in ancient Greek "the Council".

 The fraternity's badge depicts a Sphinx, symbolizing wisdom and inner spirit, sitting above the Greek letters ΣΠΦ.
 Its color is blue.
 Its publication is The Boulé Journal.

 Membership

 Membership in Sigma Pi Phi is highly exclusive.
-Sigma Pi Phi is open to members of all races.